-Please ensure that you’ve properly disinfected or sterilized all jewelry before inserting it into a piercing.
-Improper disinfection leads to infected piercings.
+Please ensure that you’ve properly cleaned all jewelry before inserting it into a piercing.

-The use of rubbing alcohol or harsh chemicals will not negatively affect the 316L surgical grade stainless steel.
-However, rubbing alcohol or harsh chemicals can cause discoloration of the gems or acrylic pearl styles, and the breakdown of the adhesives used to attach the gems.
+The use of rubbing alcohol or harsh chemicals will not negatively affect the 316L Surgical Grade Stainless Steel.
+However, rubbing alcohol or harsh chemicals can cause discoloration of the gems or acrylic pearl styles, and the breakdown of any adhesives used to attach the gems.

 How to Insert ComfyEarrings

-If you lose an earring back, you can purchase a replacement set here.
+If you lose a ComfyEarrings back, you can purchase a replacement set here.